Polynomial entropy of induced homeomorphisms on $C_k(\mathbb{S}^1)$ and $C_k([0,1])$: Main results and proofs

-If the rotation number of $f$ is rational, then Proposition~\ref{prop:geQ} gives the reverse inequality, so $h_{\mathrm{pol}}(C(f))=2$.
+If the rotation number of $f$ is rational, then, by the discussion on page~\pageref{page:rot-no} we conclude that $f$ has a wandering point.
+Hence, by Proposition~\ref{prop:geQ}, we obtain $h_{\mathrm{pol}}(C_k(f))\geqslant 2k$.

 If the rotation number of $f$ is irrational, we consider two cases: the non-wandering set of $f$ is either $\mathbb{S}^1$ or homeomorphic to the Cantor set.
 In the first case, $f$ is conjugate to a rotation, so we are done.
-In the second case, we have, by Corollary~\ref{cor:ge-irrat}, $h_{\mathrm{pol}}(C(f))\geqslant 2$.
+In the second case, we again deduce that $f$ has a wandering point, and therefore, by Proposition~\ref{prop:geQ}, $h_{\mathrm{pol}}(C_k(f))\geqslant 2k$.